SEBI Mandates NISM Certification for Compliance Officers of Managers of AIFS

 [email protected]

-Legalaxy – Monthly Newsletter Series – Vol XIX – December, 2024
+Legalaxy – Monthly Newsletter Series – Vol XXXI – December, 2025

-In the December edition of our monthly newsletter “Legalaxy”, our team analyses some of the key developments in securities market, banking and finance, labour and employment, environment, consumer affairs and telecommunications.
+In the December edition of our monthly newsletter “Legalaxy”, our team analyses some of the key developments in securities market, banking and finance, labour, corporate, data protection and intellectual property.

 Below are the key highlights of the newsletter: